<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 • Low maintenance

-With all of these benefits, UV pool systems still aren’t foolproof.
-Here are some of the not so great things about them that you need to know about.
+With all of these benefits, these systems still aren’t foolproof.
+Here are some of UV pool systems disadvantages.

 Cons